Project Leads

 Sage Madden

-Sage (she/they) is a third year Ecology PhD student in the Patricelli lab at the University of California Davis.
-She is pursuing her PhD to study how animals respond to human modification of the environment, including urbanization.
+Sage (she/they) is a fourth year Ecology PhD student in the Patricelli lab at the University of California Davis.
+She is pursuing her PhD to study the behavioral and physiological responses of animals to human-induced environmental change, including urbanization and climate change, and whether these responses are adaptive.
 Our urban jungle presents a range of challenges for the animals who live alongside us, and Sage is fascinated by how animals change to cope with those challenges.

 One thing that Sage loves about studying urban birds is that it gives her lots of opportunities to talk to members of the community about research, ecology in general, and birds.